hmrc/transit-movements-trader-manage-documents/README.md

 # transit-movements-trader-manage-documents

-This is a placeholder README.md for a new repository
+This is a service for generating PDFs for the following documents:
+* TAD (Transit Accompanying Document)
+* TSAD (Transit and Safety and Security Declaration)
+* Unloading permission

 ### License